operator-framework/operator-lifecycle-manager/Documentation/design/philosopy.md

  * Operators will only need to worry about packaging themselves and the resources they manage, not linking in the world in order to run.

  * Dynamic libraries, not fat binaries.
-As an example, the vault operator container should not also include the etcd operator container, but should rather take a dependency on Etcd that ALM will resolve.
+As an example, the vault operator container should not also include the etcd operator container, but should rather take a dependency on Etcd that OLM will resolve.
 This is analogous to dynamic vs. static linking.

  * To achieve this, operators will need to define their dependencies.